rudelm/rudelm.github.io/content/post/2020-12-22-my-review-of-the-macbook-pro-13-2020-with-apple-silicon.md

 ## Using Safari as new default browser

-I&#8217;ve read somewhere that Safari is so much faster on Apple Silicon compared to Chrome, so I&#8217;ve decided to use Safari as my new default browser for the time being.
+I've read somewhere that Safari is so much faster on Apple Silicon compared to Chrome, so I've decided to use Safari as my new default browser for the time being.
 However, as it turns out, this was [only true until Google published an Apple silicon version of Chrome](https://www.imore.com/google-chrome-sees-2x-performance-boost-apple-silicon) enabling much faster performance.

-I&#8217;ve upgraded my 1Password license from 6 to 7.
+I've upgraded my 1Password license from 6 to 7.
 This enabled the extension in Safari again, as my previous 1Password 6 license was not supported anymore.

-There&#8217;s a new webfiltering extension used in Safari > 14.
+There's a new webfiltering extension used in Safari > 14.
 My Adblocker needed&nbsp; updates to support this.
 I’m currently using [Wipr](https://giorgiocalderolla.com/index.html) from the App Store for 1,99$[]()

-Wipr&#8217;s looking good so far.
+Wipr's looking good so far.
 It filters even most of the YouTube ads, leaving only from time to time a “Skip ad” but without content.

 ## Issues so far